Fairblock/docs/docs/advanced/keyshare_module.md

 This document specifies the `keyshare` module of `fairyring`.

-The `keyshare` module is responsible for collecting all the keyshares from validators and aggregating it to one decryption key every block.
+The `keyshare` module is responsible for collecting all the keyshares from validators and aggregating it to one derived private key every block.

 ## State